 In 2015, on a Fairtrade trip to origin, we were fortunate to be able to visit HOAC (Highland Organic Agriculture Cooperative) in Papua New Guinea.
 Using the Fairtrade Premium, cooperatives invest in advancements for their communities: whether medical, mechanic or otherwise.
 Recently, HOAC used their Fairtrade Premium to invest in the piping of fresh, clean water into their community.
 The access to clean water had been challenging due to water easily being contaminated further upstream from the village.
 With the premium, HOAC members have been able to run a pipeline directly from the source high in the hills above the cooperative straight into the village.
 When we visited three years ago, a single tap served to supply 3 houses, with the plan to eventually be able to direct clean water into each household.

 Support ingenuity and thriving village life in Purosa.
-Coffee from the HOAC cooperative is featured in our Blackall Range Blend and as a stand alone single origin filter coffee (listed below) sources from the PNG highlands.
+Coffee from the HOAC cooperative is featured in our Blackall Range Blend and as a stand-alone single-origin filter coffee (listed below) sources from the PNG highlands.
 You’ll love everything about it.

 What can we do?

 Neglecting our environment and pushing our ecosystems to their limits will make it harder to provide clean, fresh water to our growing global population.
 Soil and vegetation degradation created by unsustainable farming practices contribute to water pollution.
 This year's World Water Day focuses on “Nature for Water” and the ways we can use natural solutions to revert the water challenges we are facing today.
-Purchasing goods from companies that use organic and sustainable methods when farming, will raise the demand for sustainable farming methods that protect our natural environment and increase universal access to fresh water.
+Purchasing goods from companies that use organic and sustainable methods when farming, will raise the demand for sustainable farming methods that protect our natural environment and increase universal access to freshwater.

 Support the Cooperatives in Papua New Guinea by purchasing Papua New Guinea Purosa Premium Fairtrade Coffee

 For more great stories delivered to your in-basket join our community.
-Our Newsletter sign up is in the footer.